Mor-gan/Mor-gan/README.md

 ## **What am I currently building**?

-- I am currently a masters student  of **Bioinformatics** in the University of Bristol.
+- I am currently a masters student  of **Bioinformatics** at the University of Bristol.

-- I am currently learning Java developent to be a full stack developer.
+- Currently learning Java developent to be a full stack developer.

 ## **Briefs**
 - 👨🏾‍💻 I speak Linux cmd, CSS, HTML, R-language, Javascript, React.js, Next.js, and Bootstrap.